OpenClaw vs LangChain & LangGraph

 MCP-style tool wiring

 Modern AI tooling increasingly standardises interoperable adapters (for example Anthropic's Model Context Protocol) so agents can securely call heterogeneous systems.
-Understanding that stack helps planners compare OpenClaw's packaged skills/marketplaces with frameworks that wire arbitrary Python tools.
-Start with our MCP integrations overview if you evaluate third-party MCP servers beside OpenClaw.
+OpenClaw packages many capabilities as skills; LangChain wires arbitrary Python tools and MCP clients in code.
+See MCP integrations overview.

 When LangChain complements OpenClaw